jscottbranson/xrpl-validation-tracker/README.md

 This has been tested on Python 3.7 and 3.8.

 ### Querying the database
 The database can be queried using standard sqlite3.

-For example:
+Query validators whose TOML files are verified:
 `sqlite3 validation_database.db 'SELECT * FROM master_keys WHERE toml_verified IS 1;' | cat >> keys_toml.txt`

+Query validators with verified domains:
 `sqlite3 validation_database.db 'SELECT * FROM master_keys WHERE domain IS NOT NULL;' | cat >> keys_domain.txt`

+Query the transaction count in ledger(s) matching a given sequence:
+`sqlite3 validation_database.db 'SELECT txn_count from ledgers WHERE sequence is 6180888;'`

 Given that sqlite3 is not ideal for production, there is a need for additional scripts that interface with more robust databases.